Did I Mess Up by Forgetting My Dads Girlfriend at My Childs Christening?

 Background: When I, F28, was 19 my dad and stepmom divorced after being together for 17 years.
 I have three brothers.

-About a year after the divorce my dad meet his then girlfriend.
+About a year after the divorce my dad met his then girlfriend.
 He moved shortly thereafter from the town me and my brothers live in to a town about 40 minutes away to be closer to his girlfriend (we live in a small country, where 40 minutes is considered a longer drive).

-About 3 years ago they bought a house 1,5 hour away from the city my brothers and I still live in.
+About 3 years ago they bought a house 1.5 hours away from the city my brothers and I still live in.
 Almost every time we all have a family get together/Christmas/birthdays etc., it’s held at my place, no big deal.

 We split the cost and labor of food and drinks.
-One other time while making a list of who brings what in our shared FB chat, I forgot to list my dads girlfriend.
+One other time while making a list of who brings what in our shared FB chat, I forgot to list my dad's girlfriend.

 We talked it somewhat out.
-Present situation: About 3,5 months ago I had my second child, he was christened 2 weeks ago.
+Present situation: About 3.5 months ago I had my second child, he was christened 2 weeks ago.

-The weeks leading up to the christening my husband had to travel a lot with work, leaving me alone with both kids, 3months and M5.
+The weeks leading up to the christening my husband had to travel a lot with work, leaving me alone with both kids, 3 months and M5.
 I was stressed to say the least.

 The day before the christening our photographer bailed on us.
 We had to ask a family friend to help us out.